 Fantasy Football: Regression Candidates Through Week 3

-Through three weeks in the 2018 NFL regular season, we have seen some truly great and not-so-great performances.
-Clever fantasy football owners are looking for opportunities to buy low and sell high on potentially unsustainable performances.
+After the three weeks of the 2019 NFL regular season, savvy fantasy football owners are looking for opportunities to buy low and sell high on potentially unsustainable performances.
 We spend the entire offseason predicting what will unfold once the action starts, but we can now finally react to actual data and information.

 By detailing both negative and positive regression candidates, the hope is that we will uncover some of the truths behind what we've seen so far this year.

 Tom Brady, QB, New England Patriots

 It seems odd to pick on the quarterback of a team that legitimately could run the table at 16-0, but here we are with Tom Brady, and he could be back-sliding soon.

 The reason to raise a red flag certainly isn't related to efficiency, by any stretch of the imagination.
 Among signal callers with 50 or more drop backs, Brady ranks only third in Passing Net Expected Points (NEP) per drop back (0.45).
 That's friggin' outstanding.i